ahmetahaydemir/ahmetahaydemir.dev/src/content/docs/en/introduction/welcome.md

 - ✅ **Automatic table of contents**
 - ✅ **Automatic list of contributors**
 - ✅ (and, best of all) **dark mode**

-## Getting Started

-To get started with this theme, check out the `README.md` in your new project directory.
-It provides documentation on how to use and customize this template for your own project.
-Keep the README around so that you can always refer back to it as you build.

-Found a missing feature that you can't live without?
-Please suggest it [on our Discord](https://astro.build/chat) and even consider adding it yourself on GitHub!
-Astro is an open source project and contributions from developers like you are how we grow!

-Good luck out there, Astronaut. 🧑‍🚀

-- [ ] Mercury
-- [x] Venus
-- [x] Earth (Orbit/Moon)
-- [x] Mars
-- [ ] Jupiter
-- [ ] Saturn
-- [ ] Uranus
-- [ ] Neptune
-- [ ] Comet Haley